Planning Tips: Success with your DJ

 There is no shortage of misinformation on the internet when it comes to linens.
-We have witnessed many disappointments, and offer some simple tips to help you get the look that you like!
+Below are some simple tips to help you get the look that you'll love!

 1. Size.
-For the nicest overall appearance, consider doing a “full-drop” linen, which will just kiss the floor on all sides.
+For the nicest overall appearance, consider “full-drop” linens, which will kiss the floor on all sides.
 For cocktail tables, both a full-drop (120 inches round) and the next larger size are beautiful.
 The advantage to going slightly larger is that the gather on the ground will help keep your linens from blowing away in outdoor settings.

 2. Count.
 Be sure to count all of your tables for linens—don’t miss the ones that you’ll be using for food service, beverage service, gifts, DJ, desserts, etc.